Update: April 23, 2018

 All this has been done locally.
-To access the video stream from outside the local area network, a a dynamic DNS address and the TCP port used by lighttpd (not the unencrypted port used by mjpg-streamer) needs to be forwarded by the LAN router.
+To access the video stream from outside the local area network, a dynamic DNS address and the TCP port used by lighttpd (not the unencrypted port used by MJPG-Streamer) needs to be forwarded by the LAN router.
 I have already discussed all this before 3.
 Creating a dynamic domain name, 4.
 Updating the IP Destination Address, and 5.
 Forwarding TCP Ports in a previous post.

 Then go to the router and forward a TCP port say 4433 for simplicity or whatever you want as long as there is no clash, to the IP address and the HTPPS port to which the lighttpd proxy is listening.
 In my case it is 192.168.1.22 and 4433.

 My dynamic DNS address to reach the Raspberry Pi is

 modom.twiligthparadox.com.
 So to see the video streamed from

 mpg_streamer, I enter either of the following addresses in

 As to be expected, I had to enable an exception in Firefox

 because of the self signed certificate and the browser displayed a warning

 over the HTTPS secure icon.

 As said before, the communications between the web browser and mjpg_streamer is encrypted.